 Before the opioid epidemic took full hold, people were skeptical as to the relationship between doctors prescribing opioids and the rate of addiction.
-Recent studies which have shadowed emergency room doctors found that high prescribing doctors, meaning they had a higher rate of prescribing opioids, had patients who were more likely to use opioids on a long term basis, as opposed to the short term requirement of their treatment.
+Recent studies which have shadowed emergency room doctors found that high prescribing doctors, meaning they had a higher rate of prescribing opioids, had patients who were more likely to use opioids on a long-term basis, as opposed to the short-term requirement of their treatment.
 As opioid abuse found its peak, the economy found a recession.
-Bloomberg recently wrote on the economy of the opioid epidemic and noted that during the recession when there was a great loss in jobs, Americans were turning to painkillers to reduce stress which was like finding psychosomatic manifestations in physical pain.
+Bloomberg recently wrote on the opioid epidemic affecting economy and noted that during the recession when there was a great loss in jobs, Americans were turning to painkillers to reduce stress which was like finding psychosomatic manifestations in physical pain.

 Bloomberg’s logic is all but obvious, yet with an unfortunate hint of stigma.
 Abuse of opioid painkillers “and, later, addiction to heroin” doesn’t make many people not want to work.
 Addiction is an illness of mind, body, and spirit, which constitutionally changes the way an individual’s brain operates, the way their body functions, and the way they relate to the world.
 Addiction doesn’t turn otherwise healthy workers into suddenly lazy and uninterested workers.
 Addiction causes someone to become sick and unable to work.
 Opioid addiction takes a vicious grip on the body, causing dangerous symptoms of withdrawal when too long of a time period has passed before a next dose.
 Being high on opioids can make someone a danger to the workplace as well.

 Job loss and negative impacts on the economy due to the opioid epidemic are severe considering dozens of Americans are overdosing on the widely prescribed painkillers or illegal heroin every day.